enting827/Quack-a-Tag/README.md

    - Search for files using tags, allowing for quick and easy retrieval of files based on their assigned tags.

 ##  Other
-Library: Consist of our sensitive information such as firebase and gemini info required to connect.
+Library: Includes sensitive information, such as Firebase and Gemini API credentials, required for connectivity

 [Google Apps Script](https://script.google.com/d/1gi9yomRaIXGCfqJRT6jaPQg-koHX9A_3gpM3kb7FeclcrFRXctlTGBd_/edit?usp=sharing)